Mehran7kl/Mehran7kl/README.md

-- 👋 Hi, I’m @Mehran7kl
+- 👋 Hi, I’m Mehran
-- 👀 I’m interested in java, js and web
+- 👀 I’m interested everything realted to computers including programming and graphics
-- 🌱 I’m currently learning Android API and back-end web and c++
+- 🌱 I’m currently not so active in the mentioned topis
-- 💞️ I’m looking to collaborate on my interests
+- 💞️ I’m looking to collaborate on my interests.
 - 📫 How to reach me?! "send your message in GitHub".